What is the Professional Development Academy?

 Why should a manager support a staff member's involvement in the First Time Supervisor Program if she/he may be promoted into a position outside of the department?

-The Professional Development Institute's mission supports the career goals of individual staff as well as the internal staffing needs of Duke.
+The Professional Development Academy's mission supports the career goals of individual staff as well as the internal staffing needs of Duke.
 By strengthening the skills of Duke staff, managers will have access to a deeper pool of talent with specific knowledge and experience at Duke.
 Providing staff with opportunities to develop and grow within Duke is also a leading driver to job satisfaction and retention.
 A manager may also explore the opportunity of offering a participant a promotion or new position within the department that takes advantage of his/her new skills.
 The department would then benefit directly from the program.
 The skills learned during the program can be used by staff on their current job throughout the 12-month period.

 The program will take 12 months to complete.
 This will include a minimum of two or three days per month of classroom training in which participants will need to be released from their regular work schedule.
 Additional training time may be scheduled during regular work hours for coaching, mentoring, individualized classes, and a project within the department.

 The department will provide $500 towards the program cost for each participant.
-The bulk of the cost is covered by the Professional Development Institute.
+The bulk of the cost is covered by the Professional Development Academy.
 This covers the 360-degree assessment, educational instruction, (including Durham Tech Corporate Education, Learning & Organization Development, and independent contractors), books and other general costs.
 If the staff member is in a non-exempt position, there may be an additional payroll expense to a department if overtime occurs.

 It is important for managers to actively support training and coaching of their staff who participate in the First Time Supervisor Program.
-The PDI Program Manager will facilitate ongoing discussions and feedback with managers to ensure a participant's success in the program.
-The Professional Development Institute also encourages participants and managers to discuss their experience in the program regularly.
+The Program Manager will facilitate ongoing discussions and feedback with managers to ensure a participant's success in the program.
+The Professional Development Academy also encourages participants and managers to discuss their experience in the program regularly.
 In addition, managers will be actively involved in development planning, work experience and the participant's department project.

 What will happen if involvement in the program begins to interfere with a staff member's work performance?

 A participant's current job must remain his/her first priority; therefore, if involvement in the program begins to interfere with current job performance, measures can be put in place to address the problem.
-The PDI Program Manager, in consultation with the Professional Development Specialists, will work with the manager and participant to help identify and address issues affecting work performance.
+The Program Manager, in consultation with the Professional Development Specialists, will work with the manager and participant to help identify and address issues affecting work performance.
 However, because of the limited time spent away from work for the program, interference with the current job should be minimal.

 A manager can support their staff by providing: 1) financial/payroll support, 2) flexibility in scheduling for staff to participate in classes and projects, 3) ongoing performance feedback to the staff member, 4) opportunities for the participant to practice new skills on their current job including work experience and department projects or assignments, 5) support and encouragement through the 360 and development planning process, and 6) identifying one or two potential mentors.